By Emily D.

 • Chewing at their paws: Pollen and grass can cling to your dog’s feet, causing irritation that leads to obsessive licking or chewing.

 If you notice any of these signs, consider whether they align with seasonal changes.
-A dog subscription box with hypoallergenic wipes or soothing balms can help manage symptoms between vet visits.
+A dog best dog subscription boxes with hypoallergenic wipes or soothing balms can help manage symptoms between vet visits.

 How to Diagnose Seasonal Allergies in Dogs